Klaus Barbie: Bolivia

-Barbie immigrated to Bolivia in 1951, where he lived well for 30 years in Cochabamba, under the alias Klaus Altmann.
+Barbie emigrated to Bolivia in 1951, where he lived well for 30 years in Cochabamba, under the alias Klaus Altmann.
 It was easier and less embarrassing for him to find employment there than in Europe; he enjoyed excellent relations with high-ranking Bolivian officials, including Bolivian dictators Hugo Banzer and Luis García Meza.
 "Altmann" was known for his German nationalist and anti-communist stances.
 While engaged in arms-trade operations in Bolivia, he was appointed to the rank of lieutenant colonel within the Bolivian Armed Forces.

 Barbie collaborated with René Barrientos's regime, including teaching the general's private paramilitaries named "Furmont" how torture can best be used.
 The regime's political repression against leftist groups was helped by Barbie's knowledge about intelligence work, torture and interrogations.
 In 1972 under General Banzer (with whom Barbie collaborated even more openly), he assisted in illegal arrests, interrogations and murders of opposition and progressive groups.
 Journalists and activists who wrote or spoke about the regime's crimes against human rights were arrested and many fell victim to so-called "disappearances", the state's secret murders and abductions of leftists.
 Barbie actively participated in the regime's oppression of opponents.